Click to enlarge photos

 Exactly one hour later, I picked her up for dinner.

-Before I go any farther, you should know that I was always honest with Amanda.
+Before I go any farther, you should know that I was always honest with her.
 Regardless of how you judge what I'm about to tell you, she always knew exactly what I wanted from her—and she went along with it.
 Strange to say, I felt somehow responsible for her.
 As if she were someone whose life I'd once saved.
 With that came a sense of ownership.

 At times I might have been more intrusive than I should have been.